-Grades can be reported in various formats, but two of the most widely recognized are GPA (Grade Point Average) and percentage.
-Understanding how to interpret and convert between these systems is essential—especially if you’re a student applying to international universities, seeking merit-based scholarships, or simply evaluating your academic standing more accurately.
+Grades are reported in various academic formats worldwide, but two of the most widely recognized systems are GPA (Grade Point Average) and percentage-based scoring.
+Understanding how to accurately convert GPA to percentage is essential particularly for students applying to international universities, submitting scholarship applications, or meeting institutional documentation requirements.

 How to Convert GPA to Percentage?
 (General Formula)